-Walker Ridge Road is a 14.5 mile lightly trafficked point-to-point trail located near Williams, CA that offers scenic views and is rated as difficult.
+Walker Ridge Road is a 14.5 mile lightly trafficked point-to-point trail located near Williams, California that offers scenic views and is rated as difficult.
 The trail is primarily used for off road driving and is accessible year-round.

 off road driving